MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/macos.md

 ### 3.2 Integration via Carthage
 Below are the steps on how to integrate the App Center SDK in your Xcode project using [Carthage](https://github.com/Carthage/Carthage) version **0.30 or higher**, a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.

 1. Add the following dependencies to your `Cartfile` to include App Center into your app.
-This will pull in all the frameworks.
+This pulls in all the frameworks.
 Then you can link only those frameworks that you want to use in your app.

     ```ruby
     # Use the following line to get the latest version of App Center